Bắc Kạn province: Climate

 The climatic condition of the province is typically tropical monsoonal, which exhibits two distinct seasons — the rainy season from May to October accounting for about 88-90% of the annual rainfall and dry climatic conditions between November and April.
 This results in water shortage conditions during the dry months.

 Demographics

-According to the General Statistics Office of the Government of Vietnam, the population of Bắc Kạn Province, as of 2019, was 313,905 with a density of 65 persons per km2 over a total land area of 4859.4 km2.
+According to the General Statistics Office of the Government of Vietnam, the population of Bắc Kạn Province, as of 2021, was 320,039 with 71,347 people residing in urban areas compared to 248,692 people residing in rural areas. with a density of 65 persons per km2 over a total land area of 4859.4 km2.
 It is the least populated province in Vietnam.
 The male population during this period was 160,036 while the female population was 153,869.
 The rural population was 248,773 against an urban population of 65,132 (about 26% of the rural population).
 The main ethnic groups in the province in decreasing number, are ethnic Kinh, Tày, Nùng and Dao.

 Administrative divisions

-Bắc Kạn is subdivided into 8 district-level sub-divisions:
+Bắc Kạn is subdivided into eight district-level sub-divisions: